About Us

 HRM's Assessment Specialists

-Erica Baker Psychological Services Ltd is a private practice in downtown Halifax.
+Erica Baker Psychological Services Ltd is a private practice with two locations; one in downtown Halifax and one in Bedford.
 Our practice is one of few local businesses that specializes in assessment services for individuals with learning, behavioural and developmental differences.
 We pride ourselves on the comprehensiveness of our assessments.
 We collaborate with clients, families, educators, and other service providers, to recognize strengths and challenges and to develop a plan for moving forward.

 Our Team